 Possible Problems With a Port Catheter

-Each type of catheter comes with possible side effects and risks which have the potential to cause severe injury.
+Each type of catheter comes with possible side effects and risks that have the potential to cause severe injury.
 Some of the most common are infection issues, blocked line, blood clots, catheter failure, and catheter migration.

 What Happens if a Port Gets Infected?